Scale-invariant magnetic anisotropy in $\alpha$-RuCl$_3$: A quantum Monte Carlo study

-Instead of being the signature of long-ranged critical torque fluctuations, the observed scaling can be interpreted in terms of the \textit{absence} of such fluctuations beyond the length scale set by the lattice constant and down to temperature scales $T=20~{\rm K}$ corresponding to a third of the dominant Kitaev coupling.
-As a consequence, the adequate model to understand the observed scaling is that of a renormalized local moment, satisfying $k = Tf(B/T)$.
+Instead of being the signature of long-ranged critical torque fluctuations, the observed behavior at low temperatures can be interpreted in terms of the \textit{absence} of such fluctuations beyond the length scale set by the lattice constant and down to temperature scales $T=20~{\rm K}$ corresponding to a third of the dominant Kitaev coupling.
+As a consequence, the adequate model to understand this behavior is that of a renormalized local moment, satisfying $k = Tf(B/T)$.
 Corrections to this model can not be argued away with e.g. a renormalization group argument, and we understand that the scaling has to be approximate.

-This point of view places strong constraints on low lying excitations of Kitaev materials: torque fluctuations beyond the lattice scale are strongly suppressed.
-The absence of magnetic anisotropy cannot uniquely define the nature of the low lying excitations.
-Nevertheless one appealing way of understanding the result is through fractionalization.
-In the supplemental material we show that one can formulate, for the Kitaev model, a mean-field theory in which the low lying excitations have no magnetic anisotropy and hence have vanishing torque fluctuations.
+This point of view places strong constraints on the low lying excitations of Kitaev materials: the magnetotropic susceptibility captures only high energy local correlations, while the low energy excitations are magnetically isotropic and hence do not contribute to the magnetotropic susceptibility.
+The qualitative agreement between experimental and numerical data for the Kitaev Hamiltonian supports this point of view.
+In the Supplemental Material~\cite{sup} we show that one can formulate, for the Kitaev model, a mean-field theory in which the low lying excitations have no magnetic anisotropy and hence have vanishing torque fluctuations.